ResearchObject/packaging_data_with_ro-crate/episodes/09-authorship.md

 ---
-title: "Authorship in crates"
+title: Authorship in crates
 teaching: 2
 exercises: 4
 ---

 :::::::::::::::::::::::::::::::::::::::: questions
-- "How can I list who made the content of the crate?"
+- How can I list who made the content of the crate?
-- "How do I affiliate a person with their place of work?"
+- How do I affiliate a person with their place of work?
 ::::::::::::::::::::::::::::::::::::::::::::::::::

 :::::::::::::::::::::::::::::::::::::::: objectives
-- "Adding and describing a Person contextual entity"
+- Adding and describing a Person contextual entity
-- "Adding a Organization contextual entity"
+- Adding a Organization contextual entity
-- "Understanding what it means to be an authof of the crate"
+- Understanding what it means to be an authof of the crate
-- "Indicating the publisher of the RO-Crate"
+- Indicating the publisher of the RO-Crate
 ::::::::::::::::::::::::::::::::::::::::::::::::::